dczmer/davelab/_using_the_shell/04_commands.md

 You can use `wc` to count the number of lines, characters, bytes, or calculate the maximum line width of a file or stream of text.
 It can take input from `stdin` or from a filename as a positional argument.

+This would print the length of the longest line in the `README.md` file:

 ```zsh
 wc -L README.md
 ```

-This would print the length of the longest line in the `README.md` file.
+This would print the number of lines of text from the input string (3):

 ```zsh
 echo "1\n2\n\3\n" | wc -l
 ```

-This would print the number of lines of text from the input string (3).

 ## less - I Want to Print One "Page" of Output at a Time